 Special attention should be paid on the cooling technology.
 In a modern building heat pumps and chillers find a huge range of application.
 The F-gas regulation which came into force on the 1st of January 2015 plays an important role in the future of school buildings.
 With the Phase Down scenario, this regulation lowers significantly hydrofluorocarbon (HFC) which are available on the European market.

 In the planning process of engineering rooms, the fact that future technologies need more space has to be taken into account.
 The operator obligation of the F-gas regulation for new installations as well as for already installed heat pumps and chillers is binding:

 This operator obligation will increase the training requirements for the technical staff of the schools and make the training more challenging.

 Modern schools aren’t consisting of classrooms and staff rooms only.
 Most schools also have swimming pool halls, break rooms, auditoriums, kitchens, gyms, canteens, laboratories, science areas or technical rooms.
-These different areas set various operation requirements to the building technology.
+These different areas set various operation requirements for building technology.

 Besides the general application of the VDI 6040 “ventilation and air conditioning in schools” the DIN EN 13779 and DIN EN 15251 for the determination of outdoor air amounts are valid.
 The additional areas are covered by single norms and regulations whose application is depending on the use.

 The maintenance is focused on works in the engineering room which can be done even during classes in an emergency case.
-A good heat insulation of modern buildings combined with a highly efficient heat exchanger enables the heating of the classroom by air.
+Good heat insulation of modern buildings combined with a highly efficient heat exchanger enables the heating of the classroom by air.